CtrlK

 Trigger Term Quality

-Excellent coverage of natural domain-specific terms users would search for: WSI, multiplexed immunofluorescence, CODEX, Vectra, nucleus segmentation, tissue graph, pathology, slide formats, H&E slides, computational pathology, tile extraction.
-These are precisely the terms a computational pathology researcher would use.
+Includes strong natural keywords a computational pathology user would use: WSI, multiplexed immunofluorescence, CODEX, Vectra, nucleus segmentation, tissue graph, pathology, slide formats, H&E slides, tile extraction.
+These are the exact terms domain users would naturally mention.

 3 / 3